cookieMr/containerSpringApp/README.md

 Both databases are started regardless of Spring profile.
 This is a pet project, so I am ok with that.

-A chosen Spring profile is hardcoded into this `docer-compose.yml` file.
+A chosen Spring profile is hardcoded into this `docker-compose.yml` file.
 By default, it's set to `postgres` Spring profile.
+Also `logging.level` is hardcoded into `docker-compose.yml` file to the `INFO` value.

 These commands can be merged into one command for ease of use.
 It is important to recompile the Spring Boot App with `mvn clean install` so that updated Jar